Self-Learning Threshold-Based Load Balancing: Proofs of the fluid limits

-We will use these functions to take the load balancing decisions in the discrete systems.
-Specifically, if $q$ is the occupancy state and $\ell$ is the threshold, then the $j^\text{th}$ incoming task will be dispatched to a server pool with exactly $i - 1$ tasks if and only if $r_{ij}(q, \ell) = 1$.
-Observe that for each fixed $j$ the functions $r_{ij}(q, \ell)$ take values in $\{0, 1\}$ and add up to one.
+We will use the functions $r_{ij}$ to dispatch tasks in the stochastic systems.
+Namely, if $q$ is the occupancy state and $\ell$ is the threshold, then the $j$th incoming task is dispatched to a server pool with exactly $i - 1$ tasks if and only if $r_{ij}(q, \ell) = 1$.
+Note that for each fixed $j$ the functions $r_{ij}(q, \ell)$ take values in $\{0, 1\}$ and add up to one.